ionos-cloud/sdk-go/docs/README.md

 }
 ```

-#### Note: We recommend you only set this field for debugging purposes.
+⚠️ **_Note: We recommend you only set this field for debugging purposes.
 Disable it in your production environments because it can log sensitive data.
 It logs the full request and response without encryption, even for an HTTPS call.
-Verbose request and response logging can also significantly impact your application’s performance.
+Verbose request and response logging can also significantly impact your application’s performance._**